teddy661/281-final-project/HOW_TO_USE_THIS_CODE.md

+The workflow for using this code is the following:

+In the root of the repository, create a folder called `data`.
 Download the German Street Signs dataset from [here](https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign) and extract it to a folder in the root of the repository called `sign_data`.
 The folder structure should look like this:

 ``` sign_data
 ├── Meta